ppotturi/adp-documentation/docs/1.-Getting-Started/onboarding-a-user.md

 - Understanding of tech and non-tech users.
 - Adding user to ADP portal database under your delivery team.
 [Not automated]
+- Adding user to Azure AD ADP portal group, allowing basic read acess to the ADP portal.
+[Not automated]
 - Adding user to ADO Team, allowing access to delivery project's ADO project.
 [Not automated]
 - Adding user to Defra's VPN group.
 [Partly automated]
 - Adding tech user to GitHub Team.
 [Partly automated]